simran030601/moviehub/README.md

 To run app, first you need to install following packages

-First you need to install [python](https://www.python.org/downloads/)  in the system. check the pip version by running the coomad
+First you need to install [python](https://www.python.org/downloads/)  in the system. check the pip version by running the command
 ```bash
   pip --version
 ```